1587/speaking-exam/00-part5.md

 It is very important for the projects.

 You should be serious at work, you can have a little humor in your life.

+I like to work with serious people.
+There are some advantages to being serious.
+First, they usually work hard and make no mistakes.
+P rojects are more likely to succeed.

+Second: you can communicate effectively with them and ethy will usually give you clear points.
+This saves a lot of time.
+As we know, time is money.

+Third: They often complete tasks on time, and we can meet deadlines on time.
+This is very important to the project.

+You should take work seriously and you can have a sense of humor in life.

 ```